OpenBB-finance/OpenBB/website/content/sdk/reference/keys/iex.md

 ---
 title: iex
-description: This documentation provides information about the 'iex' function for setting the IEX Cloud key using the OpenBB terminal.
+description: "This documentation provides information about the 'iex' function for" setting the IEX Cloud key using the OpenBB terminal.
 The function helps users to set their API key with optional parameters such as persist and show_output for additional functionality.
 Use this function to easily integrate your application with the IEX